ethack/tht/docs/content/filter/chop.md

 {{% notice tip %}}
-`chop` lets you keep using the syntax you are comfortable with.
-Separate your fields with spaces, commas, or both!
+`chop` lets you specify fields with spaces, commas, or both!
 {{% /notice %}}

 Now let's say you want to do the same thing (pull out the destination IPs and ports) but this time from a Zeek JSON file.